5 peaceful autumn getaways in Alsace (beyond Colmar & Strasbourg)

 The best part of Kaysersberg in autumn is how much slower it feels once the summer visitors are gone.
 You notice the details more: neighbors stopping to chat outside bakeries, lanterns flickering in shop windows, the sound of the river rushing under the bridge when the streets are quiet.
 If you come in late November, you’ll also catch the first signs of Christmas (evergreen branches above doorways, strings of lights beginning to go up) without the heavy December crowds.

 Staying overnight lets you see that calmer side.
 Le Chambard Hôtel & Spa is the most polished choice, with a modern spa and rooms that balance Alsatian tradition with contemporary design.
 If you’d rather something smaller, Relais des Vignes sits on the edge of the vineyards, offering simple, cozy rooms and generous breakfasts made with local produce.
-Both give you the chance to settle in rather than rush through.

 How to get to Kaysersberg